 Our research also benefits from close collaboration with colleagues in the Institute of Cardiovascular and Medical Sciences, Institute of Infection, Immunity and Inflammation, Institute of Neuroscience and Psychology, School of Life Sciences and School of Mathematics and Statistics, as well as research groups at Cardiff University, University of Oxford, King’s College London, University of Edinburgh, Dublin City University and the Karolinska Institute.

 We welcome enquiries about new collaborations and postgraduate research opportunities.

-I am a Research Associate in Public Health, interested in understanding the link between diet and health in association with other lifestyle risk factors.
+I am a Research Fellow in Public Health, interested in understanding the link between diet and health in association with other lifestyle risk factors.